 We took our first family trip via plane last week to San Diego.
 Taking an almost four-month-old across the country was definitely scary, but we made it — and had a great time!
 To keep these posts manageable, I will split the trip into three parts.
 The first of which is packing.
-Here are some tips for packing a baby for vacation.
+Here are some tips for what to pack a baby for a vacation.

 Affiliate links are included, which means if you make a purchase I may receive a small commission at no additional cost to you.
 I only write about products I personally use and love.
 Thank you for supporting the brands that support this blog.